o3de/o3de.org/content/docs/user-guide/components/reference/atom/radius-weight-modifier.md

 {{< preview-new >}}

-The **Radius Weight Modifier** component modifies the weight of a PostFX based on the camera's distance to the center.
-The PostFX is most effective at the center of the sphere, and lerps as the camera approaches the surface of the sphere.
+The **Radius Weight Modifier** component modifies post-processing effects' (PostFX) weight based on the camera's distance to the center.

 ## Provider ##